Elementary school (grades K-5) · Arlington, TX

 How many students attend Great Hearts Arlington?

 Great Hearts Arlington has 998 students enrolled.
-It is a elementary school in ARLINGTON, TX.
+It is an elementary school in Arlington, TX.

 What is the student-teacher ratio at Great Hearts Arlington?